sabrinacamp2/Non-Terra-GCP/Introduction-to-GCP-VMs-and-using-Terra-notebook-environments.md

 	4. Navigate back to the `Compute Engine` -> `VM instances` tab.
 At the top of the page, click the `Instance schedules` tab, then select `Create schedule`.
 	5. Create a schedule that makes sense for when you typically stop working for the day.<br><br> <img src="Attachments/stopdaily.png" alt="stopdaily" width = 70%)><br>
 	6. Click on the name of the created schedule, and add your VM instance(s) to it.
 If one day you want to work later, remove your instance from the schedule (and add it back later!).
-1. If you haven't already, install [Google Cloud SDK](https://cloud.google.com/sdk/) and have run `gcloud auth login` in your terminal.
+1. If you haven't already, install [Google Cloud SDK](https://cloud.google.com/sdk/) and run `gcloud auth login` in your terminal.
 2. Set up port forwarding and start an interactive VM session from your local terminal.
 	1. Clone this repository
 		```bash